Joan the Woman

+Miss Farrar ranked her performance in Joan the Woman among the great achievements of her entire career.

 Plot

 A British officer (Reid) in World War I has a dream of the life of Joan of Arc (Farrar).
 The officer pulls a sword out of the wall of the trench he is in, the sword used to belong to Joan of Arc.
 Removing the sword conjures up the ghost of Joan, leading to her telling her story.
 The setting then changes to France where the story of Joan of Arc is told, of her leading the French troops to victory and her subsequent burning at the stake.
 The story ends back in the trench with the officer deciding to go on a suicide mission, using Joan's story and sword as inspiration.